Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 To facilitate global collaboration, the following initiatives could be pursued:

-\begin{itemize} \item \textbf{International Safety Alliances}: Establishing global alliances dedicated to AI safety can bring together experts and resources from around the world.
-These alliances would focus on sharing research findings, coordinating safety evaluations, and developing universal safety benchmarks that reflect diverse regional needs and values.
+\begin{itemize} \item \textbf{International Safety Alliances}: Forming global alliances dedicated to AI safety can unite experts and resources worldwide.
+These alliances would facilitate sharing research insights, coordinating safety assessments, and developing universal safety benchmarks that account for diverse regional needs and values.

-\item \textbf{Cross-Border Data Sharing Frameworks}: Access to diverse datasets is essential to improving the robustness and fairness of AI models.
-Developing secure and ethical frameworks for cross-border data sharing would allow researchers to test models across a wide range of scenarios and ensure that safety mechanisms are universally applicable.
+\item \textbf{Cross-Border Data Sharing}: Access to diverse datasets is crucial for enhancing the robustness and fairness of AI models.
+Establishing secure and ethical frameworks for cross-border data sharing would enable researchers to evaluate models in a broader range of scenarios, ensuring that safety mechanisms are effective and universally applicable.

-\item \textbf{Joint Research Programs}: Collaborative research programs that unite academic institutions, industry leaders, and government agencies can drive innovation in AI safety.
-These programs should focus on areas such as adversarial defense, safety alignment, and real-time adaptability, ensuring that their findings are broadly applicable across various AI systems.
+\item \textbf{Joint Safety Research Programs}: Collaborative research initiatives uniting academic institutions, industry leaders, and government agencies can drive innovation in AI safety.
+These programs should prioritize areas such as risk prediction, the development of safety guardrails, model enhancement, and safe reasoning strategies, ensuring that their findings are broadly applicable to a wide range of AI systems.

-\item \textbf{Global Safety Competitions and Challenges}: Building on the concept of open safety competitions, international challenges could be organized to engage the brightest minds from around the world.
-These competitions would address critical safety issues, encourage the development of innovative solutions, and foster a sense of shared responsibility in advancing AI safety.
+\item \textbf{International Safety Competitions}: Expanding on the concept of open safety competitions, international challenges can be organized to engage top talent worldwide.
+These competitions would tackle critical and long-term safety issues, drive the development of innovative solutions, and promote a shared sense of responsibility for advancing AI safety.

-\item \textbf{Policy and Regulatory Harmonization}: A collaborative approach to AI governance can help align safety regulations and policies across countries.
-This harmonization would prevent the misuse of AI technologies while promoting responsible development and deployment practices globally.
+\item \textbf{Policy and Regulatory Implementation}: Effective AI governance requires practical, enforceable mechanisms.
+To this end, we advocate for the development of specialized agent systems capable of automatically auditing AI models for compliance with relevant regulations and policies.
+Bridging the gap between policy and technology is essential for advancing trustworthy and responsible AI, ensuring that high-level regulations can be systematically applied and verified in real-world deployments.

 \end{itemize}